mlswg/mls-protocol/draft-ietf-mls-protocol.md

   of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.

-* Construct an GroupContent object containing the Commit object.
+* Construct a GroupContent object containing the Commit object.
 Sign the GroupContent using the old GroupContext as context.
   * Use the GroupContent to update the confirmed transcript hash and update the new GroupContext.